saakibsheikh1/k8s-policy-as-code/README.md

 SUCCESS

-The GitHub Actions workflow successfully executed the Kubernetes manifest policy validation.
+The GitHub Actions workflow successfully executed the policy-validation job.

-The evidence screenshot is included in the project/report documentation.
+Evidence was captured and included in the project documentation.

-12. Stage 5 — Admission Monitoring
+27. Stage 5 — Admission Monitoring

-Kyverno exposes metrics through:
+Kyverno metrics were exposed through:

 kyverno-svc-metrics